MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex02_Sensitivity_Labels.md

 1. You should still be logged into Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.
 Sign in as JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Joni's password should be provided by your lab hosting provider.

 1. In **Microsoft Edge**, the Microsoft Purview portal tab should still be open.
 If so, select it and proceed to the next step.
-If you closed it, then in a new tab, navigate to **https://compliance.microsoft.com**.
+If you closed it, then in a new tab, navigate to **https://purview.microsoft.com**.

+1. Select **Solutions** from the left pane, then select **Information Protection**.

 1. In the Microsoft Purview portal, on the left navigation pane, expand **Information protection** then select **Labels**.

-1. On the Labels page select **Publish label**.
+1. On the Sensitivity labels page select **Publish labels**.

 1. The publish sensitivity labels wizard will start.

-1. On the **Choose sensitivity labels to publish** page, select the **Choose sensitivity labels to publish** link.
+1. Select the **Choose sensitivity labels to publish** link.

 1. The **Sensitivity labels to publish** pane will appear on the right.